Spagettileg/music-promotion-pbf/README.md

 - Affiliate with professional events organisations to encourage new musical talent to feature under the wing of The Monkees
 - Explore new social media channels to promote 'The Monkees'

+### Wireframes

+### User Stories

+* Headline news and important updates on concerts to be made readily available
+* Information on date of concert, concert venue, ticket prices and door opening time is required
+* A picture of the venue togther with access to the venues website will help understand more of what the venue has to offer
+* Access to the bands social media sites will be helpful to understand news and views from fellow Monkees fans
+* To view a great selection of The Monkees videos and hear to selection of famous audio clips helps create a fantastic frame of mind
+* I want to understand the chronology of the The Monkees with the help of a discography
+* Information on The Monkees backstory will help users understand where their journey to pop legends started and developed
+* A montage of images and quotes would bring the band to life and allow the user to be very much part of The Monkees journey to stardom
+* When purchasing a ticket I want to understand the ticket status i.e. available or sold
+* I would like the band to be available for private bookings

+### CSS Framework

+### Colour Palette

+### Typography

+### Icon Graphics

+### Navbar design

 ## Technologies Applied

 ### Languages